NATIONAL GUMBO DAY

 Munich celebrates its first Oktoberfest in honor of the marriage of Prince Ludwig and Princess Therese von Sachsen-Hildburghausen.

-After being sworn in only weeks before, President Roosevelt officially gives the president’s residence the name of White House.
-The new name replaced Executive Mansion on all the official stationery and went into immediate use in many newspapers across the country.
+The Executive Mansion receives a new name.
+Just weeks into his presidency, President Theodore Roosevelt officially gives the president’s residence the name of White House.
+The new name went into immediate use, appearing on official stationary and in many U.S. newspapers.

 Rookie basketballer, Larry Bird, debuts in his first NBA game.
 The forward scored 14 points for the Boston Celtics against the Houston Rockets.